Bille374/Revolt/README.md

 >![NeoBank Revolut's app downloads by country](https://thefinancialbrand.com/115750/how-revoluts-super-app-strategy-could-shake-up-u-s-banking/neobank-revoluts-app-downloads-by-country/)
 >>>The company intended customers are personal users like me Business users and countries.
   Revolut's app can be used as debit cards and an  exchange make it different than regular banks. instant money transfer between international banks and individuals with significantly less transfer fees.Revolut's charges a flat fee of 4 dollars per transaction whereas other banking institutions charge 35 dollars and take up to week to complete the transaction.
-  >Also, Revolut's business models"
+  >Also, Revolut's business models:
    - Isurance commissions
-   - Revolut's Trading
+   - Revolut's trading
    - Loans to other financial institutions
    - personal loans fron Revolut
    - Subscription plans